koenverburg/site-old/data/blog/publish-an-article-to-devto-with-go.md

 series: Automation

 # Seo, this is a manual step to copy 'n paste
-description: Create an easy workflow to publish Markdown Article to Dev.To via a GO script
+description: Create an easy workflow to publish Markdown Article to DEV.To via a GO script

 canonical_url: https://koenverburg.dev/blog/publish-an-article-to-devto-with-go